How to use Relevant in a sentence:- Sentence examples of Relevant, Relevantly, Relevance and Relevancy.

 10) The ministry relevantly announced a few important changes in the policy after consulting experts on the matter.

-Relevance: Sentence Examples
+Relevance in a Sentence Examples

 1) The relevance and reach of your poems will increase if you write them in simple language that everyone can understand.